-Texas’s drugged driving law is located at Texas Penal Code Section 49.01 and it prohibits a driver from operating a vehicle while intoxicated.
-“Intoxicated" means: not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body.
+Texas’s drugged driving law applies to a broad range of intoxicating substances.
+The law applies to “a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body.”

 This definition, of course, includes common drugs like marijuana, cocaine, methamphetamine, and opiates.
 Basically, a motorist can get a drug DWI for operating a vehicle while impaired by any substance.
 And it’s no defense that the drug or controlled substance was prescribed by a doctor.

 A driver who’s arrested for drugged driving in Texas will generally be facing the same penalties that apply to an alcohol-related DWI.
 So, the possible fines, jail time, and other consequences of a drug-DWI conviction depend on whether it’s a first, second, or third offense.
 A DWI conviction is considered a prior offense for purposes of calculating punishment regardless of whether it involves alcohol, drugs, or a combination of the two.